RayuY/Final-Project/script.md

 # (Create Restaraunt -> homepage)
 - We've limited the number of restaurants to one per owner to avoid monopoly, so let's switch to another owner ..(add a restaurant)

 - That's all the core features for our app.
-Now i'll pass to Aldwin who's going to talk a bit about the challenges we had during the project.
+Now i'll pass to Aldwin who's going to talk a bit about the challenges we encountered during the project.

 ###

--Hi Everyone I'm Ray and i'm a fullstack developer, before lighthouse labs I used to be a sushi chef.
+- Hi Everyone I'm Ray and i'm a fullstack developer, before lighthouse labs I used to be a sushi chef.

-### Introductions - tell them your name and your background!
-                    <<45-60 seconds total, so 15-20 seconds a person>>"

-Hi Everyone I'm Matt and I've retired from my days of raiding and pillaging to become a full baked potato

-Hello everyone!!
-My name is dskfjalsjfalsflskh, but you can call me Aldwin.
-I'm a front-end and back-end developer which takes more time to say than fullstack developer.

-and we present to you TableBae.
-"

 ( "ALDWIN" ) ~ 40 secs ~
 ### Inspiration for the project (the User Story or Pitch)